-Blues Bear is proud to present “The Titan of The Telecaster" Bill Kirchen - Country Rock - Rockabilly, Singer, Songwriter Grammy Nominated Guitarist.
+Blues Bear & B97 / B93 are proud to present “The Titan of The Telecaster" Bill Kirchen - Country Rock - Rockabilly, Singer, Songwriter Grammy Nominated Guitarist.
 Bill performed and wrote many great songs playing with Commander Cody and His Lost Planet Airmen from 1967 to the mid-1970s.
-“To Much Fun”, “Mama Hated Diesels” are just few of his killer repertoire along with his signature version of “Hot Rod Lincoln”.
-Bill will be touring as a trio with Cody’s drummer, Steve Barbuto and Tim Eschliman, on bass.
+“To Much Fun”, “Mama Hated Diesels” are just a few of his killer repertoire along with his signature version of “Hot Rod Lincoln”.
+Bill will be touring as a trio with road tested rhythm section drummer, Malcom Miles and Paul Riley on bass.

 Grammy nominated guitarist, singer and songwriter Bill Kirchen first gained national recognition as a founding member of Commander Cody and his Lost Planet Airmen.
 His trademark guitar licks drove their Hot Rod Lincoln cut into the Top Ten in 1972.
 He has released ten CDs on his own, and recorded and/or played guitar live with a who's who of Americana and Roots Rock 'N' Roll, among them Gene Vincent, Link Wray, Bo Diddley, Hazel Dickens, Doug Sahm, Hoyt Axton, Emmylou Harris, Maria Muldaur, Dan Hicks, Nick Lowe and Elvis Costello.

 Nov.
 12, Sat. - Big Island

 Tickets: $35.
 Gen. Adm. $55.
 Gold Circle